DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 CSS selectors passed to the [Selector](../../reference/test-api/selector/constructor.md) constructor cannot identify elements in the shadow DOM.

-To select a shadow element, initialize a selector with client-side code and use the [shadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/Element/shadowRoot) property to get and return the required element from shadow DOM.
+To select a shadow element, initialize a selector with client-side code and use the [shadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/Element/shadowRoot) property to get and return the element from the shadow DOM.

 The following example shows the `paragraph` selector that returns `<p>` from the shadow DOM.